 This section covers our declarations of Health & Well-Being and Climate Emergency, detailing our action plans and aspirations inherently for the future.
 The health and well-being of our community is currently the most vital matter, with concerns in regards to human economic and social, plus environmental vulnerability and disadvantage.
 The Town Council has no direct statutory role in health and well-being, nevertheless, we believe that every organisation and individual has its part to play in helping to create a sustainable world.
+To that end, we have put together a page of supportive organisations and resources to help you with your climate change action.

 As of June 2019, Lowestoft Town Council has declared a Climate Emergency, entailing that the Town Council is actively looking at ways to reduce our environmental footprint.
 With this goal in mind, the Council has formed a Climate Emergency Committee to look at ways to help reduce the climate impact, carbon footprint and to provide environmental benefits to Lowestoft.